PIMCO Thought Leadership

 Call us at 888.400.4ETF (4383) if you have questions or would like additional information about PIMCO ETFs.

-The PIMCO Short Term Municipal Bond Exchange-Traded Fund is an actively managed exchange-traded fund (ETF).
-Designed to be appropriate for investors seeking tax-exempt income, the Fund consists of a diversified portfolio of primarily short duration, high credit quality bonds which carry interest income that is exempt from federal tax and in some cases state tax.
-With this Fund, investors will see the names of the bonds owned daily.
-In addition, the Fund will not use options, futures, or swaps.
+The Short Term Municipal Bond Active Exchange-Traded Fund is an actively managed exchange-traded fund (ETF).
+Designed to be appropriate for investors seeking tax-exempt income, the fund consists of a diversified portfolio of primarily short duration, high credit quality bonds which carry interest income that is exempt from federal tax and in some cases state tax.
+With this fund, investors will see the names of the bonds owned daily.
+In the municipal bond market, issuer-specific credit analysis is critical.
+Unlike index funds that typically rely solely on a rating agency for credit analysis, PIMCO applies extensive research on each municipal bond we own in the fund.
+We believe it is imperative to analyze each issuer, both at purchase and on an ongoing basis, to avoid municipalities of deteriorating credit quality as we look to protect investors’ capital.
+Active management not only enables the fund to invest in only the issuers and securities we endorse, but also allows us to change the portfolio structure should credit conditions change.
+In addition, active management allows for management of capital gains and losses, working to minimize the tax effect of gains, while harvesting losses when available.

 Julie P. Callahan